Emergency:

 • Gallstones: A gallstone can obstruct the flow of bile or conjugated bilirubin out of the body.

-• Viral infections: like Hepatitis A, B, and C and the Epstein Barr virus can affect liver function and cause jaundice.
+• Viral infections: like Hepatitis A, Hepatitis B, and Hepatitis C and the Epstein Barr virus can affect liver function and cause jaundice.

 • As a side effect of medications like steroids, oral contraceptive pills, and penicillin, among others.